-Purchasing responsibilities are delegated to several roles within the university: the Department (generally through the Department's designated Administrative Group Leader member and/or Business Manager), the Approver (including checkpoint approver), the Buyer and the Requisition Requestor.
+the university: thrative Group Leade

+member and/or Business Manager), the Approver (including checkpoint approver), the Buyer and the Requisition Requestor.

 6.2.2 Requisition Requestors

 Requisition requirements vary by department and ledger.
 Please consult with your appropriate business manager for clarification if a requisition is required.
 It is the responsibility of the Requisition Requestor to: